jivko25/MK-IT-Assignment-BE/README.md

 ### Why this project is made

-This project is back-end part MK-IT-Assignment project.
+This project is Back-End part of MK-IT-Assignment project.

-Link to Front-End repository: https://github.com/jivko25/MK-IT-Assignment-FE Link to deployed version: https://mk-it-assignment-fe.vercel.app/
+Link to Front-End repository: https://github.com/jivko25/MK-IT-Assignment-FE

+Link to deployed version: https://mk-it-assignment-fe.vercel.app/

 ### Technologies